SimonHellbrueck/BT_Repository_Mining/README.md

 ### Overview
+* This code was used for the study "A Data Mining Approach to Compare Java with Kotlin" which can be found [here](https://www.theseus.fi/handle/10024/159952)
 * All scripts and the Python program can be executed at once by using the run_repository_analysis script: ```bash run_repository_analysis```
 * The current versions of [PMD](https://github.com/pmd) and [Detekt](https://github.com/arturbosch/detekt) are used to analyse the repositories.
 * By giving an argument to the Python program ```load_repository_names.py``` the size of the sample can be customized.
 However, ```load_repository_nams.py``` should be executed carefully since no exception handling for sending too many requests to GitHub has been implemented so far.
 The fetched repositories are then sorted by stars (in descending order).